Home » Breakfast and brunch recipes » Muffin recipes » Strawberry peach muffins

 • Peaches – One or two large peaches, or a few small ones will do.

-Cut open muffin on marble surface.
+Cut open muffin on white tabletop.

 How to make muffins – the muffin method